 channel may be used to request a shared buffer from the stream (delivered in the

-form of a VMO) which may be mapped into the address
+form of a VMO) that may be mapped into the address

 space of the application and used to send or receive audio data as appropriate.